-were enrolled, with six subjects of each race receiving active treatment and two receiving placebo.
-Serial ECGs were extracted from continuous ECG (Holter) recordings at three time points prior to dosing for baseline and at 1, 2, 3, 4, 6, 8, 10, 12, and 24 hours postdose.
-The effect on \triangle QTcF across dose groups and time points is shown in Figure 9(A).
-A clear dosedependent effect of SEP-4199 on the QTcF interval was seen.
-In Figure 9(B), a goodness-of-fit plot is shown with observed $\triangle \triangle$ QTcF across SEP-4199 plasma
+In a placebo-controlled randomized clinical study, the effect of a single dose of SEP-4199 was evaluated in in Japanese and White healthy subjects (Table 1).
+In each dose group, 8 Japanese and 8 Caucasian subjects were enrolled, of which 6 of each race received active and 2 received placebo.
+Serial ECGs were extracted from continuous ECG (Holter) recordings at 3 time points prior to dosing for baseline and at 1, 2, 3, 4, 6, 8, 10, 12, and 24 hours post-dose.
+The effect on Δ QTcF across dose groups and time points is shown in Figure 9, Panel A. A clear dose-dependent effect of SEP-4199 on the QTcF interval was seen.
+In Panel B, a goodness-of-fit plot is shown with observed $\Delta\Delta$ QTcF across SEP-4199 plasma concentration deciles separate for each dose and the predicted effect using a linear mixed effect C-QTc model.
+The slope of the C-QTc relationship for SEP-4199 was similar to racemic amisulpride, 0.015 msec per ng/mL (90% CI: 0.0126 to 0.0166) with a relatively large treatment specific intercept of 6.7 msec.
+The goodness-of-fit plot indicates that an E{max} model may be explored, but is unlikely to change the predicted effect on $\Delta\Delta$ QTcF at high SEP-4199 concentrations.

-Figure 9.
-SEP-4199.
-(A) \triangle QTcF across dose groups and time points.
-Mean with 90%Cl \triangle QTcF across postdose time points.
-(B) Goodness-of-fit plot for observed $\triangle \triangle$ QTcF and predicted $\triangle \triangle$ QTcF on data from an SAD study in healthy subjects with SEP-4199.
-The model seems to slightly underestimate the effect on $\triangle \triangle$ QTcF at high concentrations.
-Symbols are as described in Figure 5.

-concentration deciles separately for each dose and the predicted effect using a linear mixed effect C- QTc model.
-The slope of the C-QTc relationship for SEP-4199 was similar to that for racemic amisulpride, 0.015 msec per ng/mL (90%CI 0.0126-0.0166 msec per ng/mL), with a relatively large treatment-specific intercept of 6.7 msec.
-The goodness-of-fit plot indicates that a maximum effect (E{max}) model may be explored, but is unlikely to change the predicted effect on $\Delta\Delta$ QTcF at high SEP-4199 concentrations.
 These results are now being used to inform the dosing regimen for late-stage studies.

-Case Study 5: Early Development Strategy for C-QTc Analysis
+Case study 5 - Early development strategy for C-QTc analysis

-Nezulcitinib is a novel inhaled small-molecule inhibitor of the Janus kinase (JAK) pathway that is in development for the treatment of inflammation of the lungs resulting from diseases such as COVID-19 or following a lung transplant.
-In nonclinical assays, the IC{50} for nezulcitinib on the hERG channel was too high to be determined, as <5% inhibition was observed at the solubility limit (13 μM), yielding a safety margin of >6500 relative to the highest observed concentration following the highest administered inhaled dose (10 mg once daily dosing, QD) in the FIH study.
-In a CV study with IV administration of nezulcitinib over 4 hours that achieved concentrations exceeding 11-fold the highest observed clinical concentration, no effect on left ventricular pressures, arterial blood pressures, heart rate, or ECG intervals or waveforms was observed.
+Nezulcitinib is a novel inhaled small molecule inhibitor of the JAK pathway which is in development for the treatment of inflammation of the lungs resulting from diseases such as COVID-19 or following lung transplant.

+In non-clinical assays, the IC50 for nezulcitinib on the hERG channel was too high to be determined as <5% inhibition was observed at the solubility limit (13 μ M), yielding a safety margin of >6500 relative to the highest observed concentration following the highest administered inhaled dose (10 mg once daily dosing [QD]) in the FIH study.
+In a CV study with IV administration of nezulcitinib over 4 hours that achieved concentrations exceeding 11-fold the highest observed clinical concentration, no effect on left ventricular pressures, arterial blood pressures, heart rate or ECG intervals or waveforms was observed.

-A preliminary C-QTc analysis was performed on data from a double-blind, placebo-controlled FIH, SAD, and MAD study in healthy adult subjects (NCT04350736) (Table 1).
+A preliminary concentration-QTc analysis was performed on data from a double-blind, placebocontrolled FIH, SAD and MAD study in healthy adult subjects (NCT04350736; Table 1).
 Nezulcitinib was given by inhalation via the PARI eFlow nebulizer system.
-For this analysis, 12-lead safety ECGs recorded prior to dosing and at 4, 8, and 24 hours postdose on day 1 in both the SAD and the MAD and on day 7 in the MAD were used.26 PK samples were collected at 0.5, 1, 2, 4, 6, 7, 12, and 24 hours postdose on day 1 and at predose, 2, 4, 6, 7, 12, and 24 hours on day 7.
-Continuous ECG (Holter) recordings were collected and stored, with serial ECGs to be extracted at the PK time points when the proof of concept is demonstrated in a future study.
+For this analysis, 12-lead safety ECGs recorded prior to dosing and 4, 8 and 24 hours post-dose on Day 1 in both the SAD and MAD and on Day 7 in the MAD were used 26.
+PK samples were collected at 0.5, 1, 2, 4, 6, 7, 12, and 24 hours postdose on Day 1 and at pre-dose, 2, 4, 6, 7, 12, and 24 hours on Day 7.
+Continuous ECG (Holter) recordings were collected and stored, with serial ECGs to be extracted at the PK time points when proof-of-concept was demonstrated in a future study.